Fosco Maraini: Biography

 From 1938 to 1943, Maraini's academic career progressed in Japan, teaching first in Hokkaido (1938–1941) and then in Kyoto (1941–1943); but what he himself observed and learned during those years may be more important than what he may have taught.
 Dacia, his eldest daughter, would decades later recall that "the first trip I took was on the sea from Brindisi to Kobe."
 Two of his three daughters were born in Japan: Yuki (registered as Luisa in Italy) was born in Sapporo in 1939, Antonella (Toni) in Tokyo in 1941.
 After the Italians signed an armistice with the allies in World War II, the Japanese authorities asked Maraini and his wife Topazia Alliata to sign an act of allegiance to Mussolini's puppet Republic of Salò.
 They were both asked separately and separately they refused, and were interned with their three daughters of six, four and two years old in a concentration camp at Nagoya for two years.
 Those memories of 1943 through 1946 evolved into some chapters of the book "Meeting with Japan" by Fosco Maraini.
 Dacia Maraini's collection of poetry drawn from those difficult years, Mangiami pure, was published in 1978.

 Fosco Maraini, his wife Mieko Namiki and Kurt Diemberger.

 The Maraini family retreated to Italy after the Allies occupied Japan.
 This period became the core of another book by Dacia Maraini who remembers that they left Asia "without either money or possessions, stripped bare, with nothing on our backs except the clothes handed out by the American military."
 The years in Italy are described in the book, Bagheria, named after the Sicilian town not far from Palermo where the family lived.

 In time, Maraini did return to his "adopted homeland" of Japan; and in 1955, this journey of rediscovery became the basis for his book, Meeting with Japan.

 In an interview, one of his daughters explained that one of her earliest memories of her father speaking is when he claimed:

 Remember that races don't exist, cultures exist.

 The head of the Tuscany regional government publicly explained that Maraini had "honored Florence and the Tuscany by teaching us to be tolerant of other cultures."

 Fosco Maraini was, with Giuliana Stramigioli among others, a founding member of the AISTUGIA – the Italian Association for the Japanese Studies.

-The 1963 film Violated Paradise, directed by Marion Gering was based on Maraini's work L' Isola Delle Pescatrici (1960).
+The 1963 film Violated Paradise, directed by Marion Gering was based on Maraini's work ' (1960).
 A few images shot by Maraini's crew were used in the production.